unbit/blastbeat/README.md

 * msg (internal, route a message to a session or a group)

+* join (join a BlastBeat group, it is required for sending messages to peers in the same group)

+* leave (leave a BlastBeat group)

 Commands in development/study/analysis

 * move (move the session to another node)

 * push (SPDY push service)

-* join (join a BlastBeat group, it is required for sending messages to peers in the same group)

-* leave (leave a BlastBeat group)
+* timeout (auto-close session after inactivity)

 * goaway (SPDY-friendly connection interruption)

+* auth (stronger authentication for dealers)

 feel free to propose your ideas...